How to Download Facebook Reels for Free

 Downloading content you own or have permission to use is generally fine.
 Downloading copyrighted content without permission may violate Facebook's terms of service.
 Reuploading others' content without credit is where legal risk increases.
 Use good judgment and respect creators' rights.

-Can I download Facebook Reels on iPhone?
+Can I get a Facebook Reel's audio on iPhone?

 Why can't I download a friend's Reel?